amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 kilde til oppgave 2 a): http://www.math.harvard.edu/archive/21b_spring_08/handouts/orthomatrix.pdf

-## Our method applied
+## 3.4 Our method applied

+To solve the buckling beam problem, the approach is quite straight forward.
+Our solver finds the eigenvalues $\lambda$, which gives the values of interest.

+For the quantum dots, however, some modification is necessary.
 The compact discretized Schroedinger equation will be

 $$
   -\frac{u_{i+1} - 2u_i + u_{i-1}}{h^2} + V_i u_i = \lambda u_i,